kobaaa/eggshell/README.md

 - [ ] maybe merge interface for deps and aliases?
 - [ ] show value in error area when there is no error
 - [ ] show cell id on the left of code editor
+- [ ] re-used editor for deps should be wired for newlines etc
+- [ ] deps: disable all while working

 ## TODO (advanced)